Blog Archive for / 2010 / 04 /

 This is a revision of N3040, and highlights which operations through iterators constitute accesses and data races, and explicitly allows for synchronization by writing and reading to/from a stream.

-N3070: Handling Detached Threads and thread_local Variables
+Handling Detached Threads and

-This is a hugely simplified replacement for my previous paper N3038.
-Rather than creating contexts for thread_local variables, this paper proposes new member functions for std::promise and std::packaged_task to allow the value to be set at the point of call, but threads waiting on associated futures to be woken only after thread_local variables have been destroyed at thread exit.
-This means that you can now safely wait on a future which is set in such a fashion when waiting for a task running on a background thread to complete, without having to join with the thread or worry about races arising from the destructors of thread_local variables.
-The paper also adds a similar mechanism for condition variables as a non-member function.
+variables have been destroyed at thread exit.
+This means that you can now safely wait on a future which is set in such a fashion when waiting for a task running on a background thread to complete, without having to join with the thread or worry about races arising from the destructors ofthread_local

-N3071: Renaming launch::any and what asyncs really might be (Rev.)
+and what asyncs really might be (Rev.) This is a revision of N3042 proposing renaming

-N3074: Updates to C++ Memory Model Based on Formalization
+.
+This paper was not approved.- N3074: Updates to C++ Memory Model Based on Formalization

 This is a revision of N3045.
 This paper proposes some changes to the wording of the memory model in order to ensure that it means what we intended it to mean.